-If you or a loved one has recently been injured in a New Mexico car accident, you may be entitled to monetary compensation from one or more parties.
+If you or a loved one has recently been injured in an Albuquerque car accident, you may be entitled to monetary compensation from one or more parties.
 In some cases, accidents occur not only due to a motorist’s negligence but also due to the poor design or maintenance of a roadway.
 In these cases, the government entity overseeing the roadway may also be liable.
 Call the dedicated New Mexico personal injury attorneys at the Fine Law Firm at 505-889-FINE to learn more about lawsuits against negligent motorists and government entities.
 Calling is free, and you will not incur any obligation by discussing your case with one of our attorneys.

 More Blog Posts: